Frequently Asked Questions

 Before Session 1: You can cancel anytime and receive a full refund minus a $50 administrative fee.

-After Session 1 is completed: The first 50% payment is non-refundable, as the session-based work has been started.
-You won't be charged the second payment unless you proceed with Session 2.
+After Session 1 is completed: The Session 1 payment is non-refundable, as facilitation and preparation work has been completed.
+You won't be charged for Session 2 unless you choose to continue.

-Rescheduling: Please provide 24 hours' notice where possible.
-Late cancellations (less than 24 hours) may result in the session being forfeited.
+Rescheduling: Please provide at least 24 hours' notice where possible.
+Sessions cancelled with less than 24 hours' notice may be forfeited.

 -